-I left Cuenca on a sunny morning with a heavy heart, having thoroughly enjoyed my time there.
-I was however running slightly behind schedule, so it was time to move on towards the Peruvian border.
+I leave Cuenca on a sunny morning with a heavy heart, having thoroughly enjoyed my time there.
+I am however running slightly behind schedule, so it is time to move on towards the Peruvian border.

-I headed directly south, re-joining the TEMBR route near Patabamba and following it past Cumbe along a quiet dirt road.
-Around lunch time I realised that it was Thursday, and that my usual Spanish class back in Munich was about to start.
-Noticing that for once I had full phone reception, I pulled over, sat down on a comfortable-looking stone and proceeded to take part in the Skype group call.
-Unfortunately, it turned out that my 30-days prepaid card had just ran out, which meant I had no internet connection after all.
-Slightly irritated, I packed my things and continued the hard climb south of Cumbe, only to realise after five kilometres that I had lost my earphones… Not quite sure what to do, and hoping that I had left them on the stone where I had taken that small break, I hid my bike in the bushes and hitched a lift with the first passing car back down the dirt track.
-Unfortunately the earphones were nowhere to be found, I also didn’t see them during my hour-lomg hike back to the bike.
+I head directly south, re-joining the TEMBR route near Patabamba and follow it past Cumbe along a quiet dirt road.
+Around lunchtime, I realise that it is Thursday, and that my usual Spanish class back in Munich is about to start.
+Noticing that for once I have full phone reception, I pull over, sit down on a comfortable-looking stone, and proceed to take part in the Skype group call.
+Unfortunately, it turns out that my 30-days prepaid card has just run out, which means I have no internet after all.
+Slightly irritated, I pack my things and continue the hard climb south of Cumbe, only to otice after five kilometers that I have lost my earphones… Not quite sure what to do, and hoping that I have left them on the stone where I took that small break, I hide my bike in the bushes and hitch a lift with the first passing car back down the dirt track.
+Unfortunately, the earphones are nowhere to be found, and I don’t see them during my hour-long hike back to the bike.
 Failure.
-Before the start of the downhill to Jima I chose to leave the TEMBR route and join the Pan-American Highway, along a small and sometimes very steep dirt road, resulting in much pushing and cursing.
-Luckily once back on the tarmac it was only downhill, so I squeezed in another 15 km before finding a nice camping spot right under a big electrical pylon.
+Before the start of the downhill to Jima, I choose to leave the TEMBR route and join the Pan-American Highway, along a small and sometimes very steep dirt road, resulting in much pushing and cursing.
+Luckily, once back on the tarmac, it is only downhill, so I squeeze in another 15 km before finding a nice camping spot right under a big electrical pylon.

-The next day I passed the small village of La Paz, seemingly the place to stop if you want to eat fried pig’s skin, chatted to a road cyclist who was going all the way from Cuenca to Loja in one day (a stretch that would take me 3 days in total) and started a long downhill down to Rio León, dropping a good 1000 m in the process.
-An altitude that I had to climb again on the other side, all the way past San Felipe de Oña.
-My legs felt strong though, so after a short ice-cream break in Urdaneta, where a village fiesta was in full swing, I pushed all the way to the town of Saraguro and got a 10-dollar room in a small and clean hotel.
+The next day I pass the small village of La Paz, seemingly the place to stop if you want to eat fried pig’s skin.
+After a short chat with a road cyclist who is going all the way from Cuenca to Loja in one day (a stretch that will take me 3 days in total), I start a long downhill down to Rio León, dropping a good 1000 m in the process.
+An altitude difference that I have to gain again on the other side, all the way past San Felipe de Oña.
+My legs feel strong though, so after a short ice-cream break in Urdaneta, where a village fiesta is in full swing, I push all the way to the town of Saraguro and get a 10-dollar room in a small and clean hotel.

-After a short but tiring climb south of Saraguro the next morning, I reached the 2960 m pass in a slight drizzle, happy to know that it was almost all downhill from then on until Loja.
-In San Lucas I stopped for some delicious side-road tortillas (I kept ordering more) before leaving the Pan-American Highway for a dirt-road following Rio Zamora in a beautiful deep valley.
-The dirt track was in good condition, allowing me to thoroughly enjoy the scenery.
-At one point a landslide stopped my progress, a man on a motorbike telling me that the road had been cut off during the night.
-Luckily a digger had been working at it for quite a while by that point, and only after five minutes of waiting a path big enough had been cleared for two-wheeled vehicles to pass.
-The long queue of cars and buses on the other side would have to wait a bit longer though.
-Towards the end of the valley, during the only climb remaining, I passed three men and a horse working a sugar cane press.
-One of them spotted me and called me over for a chat.
-He poured me two glasses of fresh sugar cane juice with a bit of lemon juice and I can honestly say that I had never tasted anything so delicious and refreshing.
+After a short but tiring climb south of Saraguro the next morning, I reach a 2960 m pass in a slight drizzle, happy to know that it is almost all downhill from then on until Loja.
+In San Lucas I stop for some delicious side-road tortillas (I keep ordering one more) before leaving the Pan-American Highway for a dirt-road following Rio Zamora in a beautiful and deep valley.
+The dirt track is in good condition, allowing me to thoroughly enjoy the scenery.
+At one point a landslide stops my progress, a man on a motorbike tells me that the road has been cut off during the night.
+Luckily a digger has been working at it for quite a while by that point, and only after five minutes of waiting a path big enough has been cleared for two-wheeled vehicles to pass.
+The long queue of cars and buses on the other side will have to wait a bit longer though.
+Towards the end of the valley, during the only climb remaining, I pass three men and a horse working a sugar cane press.
+One of them spots me and calls me over for a chat.
+He pours me two glasses of fresh sugar cane juice with a bit of lemon juice, and I can honestly say that I have never tasted anything so delicious and refreshing.

-In Loja I found another cheap hotel room and spent the remaining hours of daylight exploring the quaint streets of the city, known as the music and cultural capital of Ecuador.
+In Loja I find another cheap hotel room and spend the remaining hours of daylight exploring the quaint streets of the city, known as the music and cultural capital of Ecuador.

-Before leaving the next morning, I finally asked the hotel clerk a question that had been bothering me ever since I arrived in Quito: Why do Ecuadorians love and drive pick-up trucks so much.
-He answered me with three valid points:
+Before leaving the next morning, I finally ask the hotel clerk a question that had been bothering me ever since I arrived in Quito: Why do Ecuadorians love and drive pick-up trucks so much.
+He answers me with three valid points:

 – They are practical for the working folk, enabling them to easily load and carry things like construction material or animals (or people),

-– They can deal pretty efficiently with Ecuador’s bad roads,
+– They can cope pretty efficiently with Ecuador’s bad roads,

-– They hardly lose any value over the years (since point seemed the most important to him).
+– They hardly lose any value over the years (this point seems the most important to him).

-From Vilcambamba it took me three days to reach the tiny border village of La Balsa.
-Upon reaching Yangana dark clouds gathered and it started pouring, so much so that the ladies at the restaurant where I had lunch recommended that I go no further, warning me that the weather in the Sierra would be cold and wet.
-Even though they were right, the rain didn’t bother me too much, and reaching the 2770 m pass, I rolled down into Valladolid at dusk and found a 5-dollar room in a grubby little hotel near the market square.
-I filled my belly with chuleta and rice and ended the night watching a heated game of ecuavóley, to the amusement of the locals, who must have wondered what in heavens I was doing here.
+From Vilcabamba it takes me three days to reach the tiny border village of La Balsa.
+Upon reaching Yangana dark clouds gather and it starts pouring, so much so that the ladies at the restaurant where I have lunch recommend that I go no further, warning me that the weather in the Sierra will be cold and wet.
+Even though they are right, the rain doesn’t bother me too much, and reaching the 2770 m pass, I roll down into Valladolid at dusk and find a 5-dollar room in a grubby little hotel near the market square.
+I fill my belly with chuleta and rice and end the night watching a heated game of ecuavóley, to the amusement of the locals, who must be wondering what in heavens I am doing here.

-The road then followed the Rio Palanda downstream through tropical landscapes, taking me through a village of the same name, before climbing back up past the Palanuma, until I reached Progreso in time for lunch.
-Being at a much lower altitude, it was a lot more humid and I was happy to take a break in a nice little restaurant just outside the centre, where I shared a table with a man and his two sons.
-The boys were on school holidays and their dad was showing them the ropes of working as a veterinarian in the countryside.
-We had an interesting chat about the current crisis between the Ukraine and Russia, him telling me that moving to South America would be a wise choice now, since Europe was going to be in troubled waters for years to come.
-Another long downhill followed by a steep climb took me to Zumba for my final night in Ecuador.
+The road then follows the Rio Palanda downstream through tropical landscapes, taking me through a village of the same name, before climbing back up past the Palanuma, until I reach Progreso in time for lunch.
+Being at a much lower altitude, it is a lot more humid and I am happy to take a break in a nice little restaurant just outside the centre, where I share a table with a man and his two sons.
+The boys are on school holidays and their dad is showing them the ropes of working as a veterinarian in the countryside.
+We have an interesting chat about the current crisis between the Ukraine and Russia.
+He tells me that moving to South America would be a wise choice now, since Europe is going to be in troubled waters for years to come.
+Another long downhill followed by a steep climb takes me to Zumba for my final night in Ecuador.

-The last 25 km to the border still involved more than 1000 m of climbing, Ecuador making me work hard until the last moment!
-La Balsa is probably the smallest border crossing I’ve ever been through, so tiny and quiet that I completely missed the Ecuadorian immigration office upon arriving… Quick stamps in my passport on both sides of the Rio Chinchipe (plus a check of my COVID vaccination status) and I had officially entered Peru.
-A new chapter of this journey was about to begin, and I couldn’t have been more excited!
+The last 25 km to the border still involve more than 1000 m of climbing, Ecuador making me work hard until the last moment!
+La Balsa is probably the smallest border crossing I’ve ever been through, so tiny and quiet that I completely miss the Ecuadorian immigration office upon arriving… Quick stamps in my passport on both sides of the Rio Chinchipe (plus a check of my COVID vaccination status) and I have officially entered Peru.
+A new chapter of this journey is about to begin, and I couldn’t be more excited!

 To be continued…